Lissy93/web-check/.github/README.md

 All values are optional.

 You can add these as environmental variables.
-Either put them directly into an `.env` file in the projects root, or via the Netlify / Vercel UI, or by passing to the Docker container with the --env flag, or using your own environmental variable management system
+Either put them directly into an `.env` file in the projects root, or via the  Vercel UI, or by passing to the Docker container with the --env flag, or using your own environmental variable management system

 Note that keys that are prefixed with `REACT_APP_` are used client-side, and as such they must be scoped correctly with minimum privileges, since may be made visible when intercepting browser <-> server network requests